 This report has been complied from the answers you gave to the Your Free Personality Test questionnaire.
 Based on those responses, we've put together a detailed assessment covering all sorts of different topics.
 You'll find a set of contents directly below, so you can read through the report in order, or click to jump to areas that especially interest you.

 Key features of your personality

-Values at the heart of your behaviour
+Values at the heart of your behavior

 Your greatest advantages, and the limits of your style